24/7 Emergency Service

 What Is a Fire Suppression System?

 A fire suppression system is an automatic safety system designed to detect and extinguish fires without human intervention.
+Modern fire protection systems use specialized suppression agents to control fires quickly and reduce damage to equipment, property, and occupants.

 Its purpose is straightforward: